unisoncomputing/byoc/README.md

 ## Overview

 This repository contains instructions and configuration for running your own unison.cloud "Bring Your Own Cloud" (BYOC) cluster.
+It is a [repository template](https://gitprotect.io/blog/how-to-use-github-repository-templates/) that you are intended to create a new repository from.
 There are multiple options based on how you'd like to deploy your cluster:

 - [Docker Compose instructions](docker/README.md) for a simple deployment on a local cluster.
 - [EC2 instructions](ec2/README.md) to use Terraform (or OpenTofu) to deploy to to AWS EC2 instances
 - [EKS instructions](eks/README.md) to use Terraform (or OpenTofu) to deploy on a Kubernetes cluster via AWS Elastic Kubernetes Service (EKS) and deploy Unison Cloud on the resulting Kubernetes cluster.

 ## Scope